 07/24/66 Orville L. Freeman, Secretary of Agriculture

-07/31/66 Gubernatorial Candidates Congressman James D. Martin, (R)
+07/31/66 Gubernatorial Candidates Congressman James D. Martin, (R) Alabama, and

 Congressman Howard H. Callaway, (R) Georgia